-This paper will describe JD indexing as necessary background to understand the basis of ST indexing, which is described subsequently.
-In the discussion of ST indexing, it is proposed that this indexing often would convey a general sense of the context of a document.
-For example, the ST 'Laboratory Procedure' as an indexing term would convey a slant to the content of a document that complements conventional indexing terms such as 'Colony Count, Microbial', 'Sputum/ MICROBIOLOGY', and 'Tuberculosis, Pulmonary/MICROBIOLOGY'.
+This paper will describe the JD indexing methodology as necessary background to understand the basis of the ST indexing technique, which is described subsequently.
+In the section on applications, it is emphasized that JD indexing has a long history of applicability to MEDLINE indexing, and that discipline-based indexing has naturally emerged at Web sites to further guide users in retrieving information.
+In discussing the utility of ST indexing, it is suggested that this indexing would often convey a general as well as rather unique sense of the context of a document.
+For example, the ST 'Laboratory Procedure' as an indexing term would convey a slant to the content of a document that complements conventional indexing terms such as 'Colony Count, Microbial', 'Sputum/MICROBIOLOGY', and 'Tuberculosis, Pulmonary/ MICROBIOLOGY'.
 Is 'Laboratory Procedure' automatically assigned to documents a useful descriptor for retrieving studies emphasizing the use of laboratory procedures?
 Furthermore, some ST's, such as 'Spatial Concept' express potential search parameters that normally are not expressed in conventional indexing vocabularies.
 Documents assigned this ST typically discuss surgery, anatomy or diagnostic imaging.
 Is this a useful descriptor to retrieve documents in which spatial relationships are emphasized?
 Like JD indexing, can ST indexing serve as a useful adjunct to other automated indexing approaches?
 The authors look forward to comments from other workshop participants on these sorts of question.

-2. JOURNAL DESCRIPTOR INDEXING
+2. JOURNAL DESCRIPTOR INDEXING METHODOLOGY